freightclear88/fclear_pro_1.0/replit.md

-# Freightclear Importer Workflow - Document Management System
+# Freightclear Workflows - Document Management System

 ## Overview

-Freightclear Importer Workflow is a comprehensive web application designed for freight management with OCR document intelligence and automatic data extraction.
+Freightclear Workflows is a comprehensive web application designed for freight management with OCR document intelligence and automatic data extraction.
 Built for Freightclear, it provides a streamlined platform for managing shipments, documents, and user accounts with a focus on imports to the USA.

 ## System Architecture